Anne-Marie Brunet, CMKBD, CAPS

 Julia Childs move over – it’s game on!

-Check that box off !
+Check that box off!

-Back in the office I got busy first laying out the space and seeing what the possibilities could be while keeping in mind the limitations of log cabin construction, and all of their kitchen requirements; appliances, dishes, cooking styles, food prep, food preferences, storage etc.
+Back in the office, I got busy first laying out the space and seeing what the possibilities could be while keeping in mind the limitations of log cabin construction, and all of their kitchen requirements; appliances, dishes, cooking styles, food prep, food preferences, storage etc.

-Anyone whose worked with me knows that…
+Anyone who’s worked with me knows that…

 * I WILL BE TAKING PICTURES OF ALL YOUR STUFF *